jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 New - can load and process FLyscan data directly, single step process now.
 No manual yet.
 Use Import & reduce data.
 Modification for Flyscans in 2016-02
 Re-casted internally use of folders, this is likely incompatible change backwards, so you need to reopen the Data reduction in old experiments.
-Remvoed some obsolete code (like X23A3 support, no data were collected since 1998).
+Removed some obsolete code (like X23A3 support, no data were collected since 1998).

 1.88 3/5/3016
 Added panel scaling on most large panels